PierreSenellart/provsql/doc/source/user/casestudy8.rst

 An epidemiology desk at a public-health agency keeps a small probabilistic model of a screening programme and reaches for ProvSQL whenever a question needs probabilistic evaluation.
-Eight such questions follow; each is a recognisable textbook problem, and we work through each one step by step, building its model and then asking the calculator.
+Eleven such questions follow; each is a recognisable textbook problem, and we work through each one step by step, building its model and then asking the calculator.